jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-function-call.md

 # analyze/invalid-cpp-function-call
-Invalid C++ function call.

-## Additional explanation
-This happens when a direct C++ function-style call cannot be resolved, such as when the target is not callable, no overload matches, or the requested function cannot be found.
+This happens when a direct C++ function-style call cannot be resolved.
+The target may not be callable.
+No overload may match.
+The requested function may not exist.

 ## Mitigations
-Check the function name, template arguments, and call arguments, and make sure a matching callable target exists.
+Check the function name.
+Check the template arguments.
+Check the call arguments.
+Make sure a matching callable target exists.